spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 ## Authorized Registration Entries

-When the server sees the SPIFFE ID of the agent's own SVID, he fetches and signs all registration entries, for with the agent's SPIFFE ID is authorized.
+When the server sees the SPIFFE ID of the agent's own SVID, the server fetches and signs all registration entries, for with the agent's SPIFFE ID is authorized.
 The selection query is construed as follows:

 1. Fetch all registration entries that have the agent's SPIFFE ID set as parentID
 2. Determin from the server's database what additional properties the specific agent is associated with.